-- Form HUD-5382 is the Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking and Alternate Documentation. - The current version makes clear that: - Victims of sexual assault are protected by VAWA as well as victims of domestic violence, dating violence, and stalking. - The form applies not only to family members but also to affiliated individuals of tenant, participant, and applicant families. - An affiliated individual was defined in the Federal Register notice to mean, "with respect to an individual-(A) a spouse, parent, brother, sister, or child of that individual, or an individual to whom that individual stands in the place of a parent or guardian; or (B) any individual, tenant, or lawful occupant living in the household of that individual." - Notice PIH 2017-08 clarifies that while guests, unassisted members, and live-in aides are ineligible for VAWA protections, however, as a reasonable accommodation, a tenant or participant can request VAWA protections if a live-in aide is a victim or other reasonable accommodations on a case-by-case basis. - The newest version of the form, transmitted as form HUD-5382, includes a space for "your name (if different from the victim's)." - The form also specifies the requirements surrounding acceptable forms of documentation and states that documentation must also be signed by the victim. - It also specifically states that "the fact that an individual is a victim of domestic violence, dating violence, sexual assault, or stalking shall be kept confidential."
+- Form HUD-5382 is the Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking. - The current version makes clear that: - Victims of sexual assault are protected by VAWA as well as victims of domestic violence, dating violence, and stalking. - The form applies not only to family members but also to affiliated persons of tenant, participant, and applicant families. - Form HUD-5380 defines an affiliated person as the tenant's spouse, parent, sibling, or child; or any individual, tenant, or lawful occupant living in the tenant's household; or anyone for whom the tenant acts as parent/guardian of a victim of domestic violence, dating violence, sexual assault, or stalking. - Notice PIH 2017-08 clarifies that while guests, unassisted members, and live-in aides are ineligible for VAWA protections, however, as a reasonable accommodation, a tenant or participant can request VAWA protections if a live-in aide is a victim or other reasonable accommodations on a case-by-case basis. - The form, transmitted as Form HUD-5382, includes a space for "your name (if different from the victim's)." - The form specifically states that whenever a victim asks for or about VAWA protections, any information provided will be kept confidential.

-- HUD's form requires the family to provide the name of the perpetrator, in accordance with requirements specified in the law. - The PHA should be mindful that the delivery of the certification form via mail may place the victim at risk (the abuser may monitor the mail). - The PHA may require that the tenant come to the office to pick up the certification form. - HUD encourages PHAs to work with tenants to make delivery arrangements that do not place the tenant at risk. - If the individual does not provide the HUD certification form, or the information that may be provided in lieu of the form, within 14 business days after the request is received by the victim, the PHA may deny the request for relief. - The PHA may extend the 14-day deadline at its discretion. - The VAWA certification requirements do not supersede any provision of any federal, state, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault, or stalking.
+- HUD's form leaves space for the family to provide the name of the perpetrator, if known and can be safely disclosed. - The form contains space for the victim to specify the safest contact method as to not place the victim at risk (the abuser may monitor the mail, email, or phone). - The PHA must give the individual at least 14 business days to respond to their written request for documentation - The PHA may extend the 14-day deadline at its discretion. - The VAWA certification requirements do not supersede any provision of any federal, state, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault, or stalking.